top of page

 • Prototype satisfaction is higher than current across every feature apart from Main lobby and Login page

 • Main lobby score decreased.
-Presumably, players felt more immersed in the current interaction, though it was difficult to find information.
+Presumably, players felt more immersed in the current interaction, though it was difficult to find info.

 Takeaways